Increasing opportunities for

 Join the Johannesburg Chamber of Commerce & Industry and learn how to set up and do business in Africa, inlcuding new opportunities available in the sectors.

-Join in on exploring opportunities in the e-commerce space for your business at our dedicated workshop in partnership with the e-Commerce Forum South Africa.
+Explore opportunities for your business in the e-commerce space at our dedicated workshop, presented in partnership with the e-Commerce Forum South Africa

 & Beauty Pavilion